Data assimilation in the low noise regime with application to the Kuroshio: Introduction

-We shall focus primarily on situations where the system is forced by a small stochastic term and the observational noise is small, as this regime is the most challenging for standard filters.
-In this low noise, accurate observation regime, the behavior of rare events such as the transitions of the Kuroshio can be understood within the framework of large deviations theory (see \cite{Dembo:1993p6678,dupuisellisbook,Freidlin:1984p4427,Varadhan:1985p6658}).
+We shall focus primarily on situations where the system is forced by a small stochastic term and the observational noise is small, as this regime is the most challenging for standard filters. { The stochastic forcing in the dynamics can be a consequence of small scale physical forcings or an attempt to represent model errors.
+Even when our faith in the model is low and one adds a significant stochastic forcing to represent that uncertainty one must keep in mind that in any reasonable model of a system like the Kuroshio the rare event of interest will remain infrequent.
+Our low noise}, accurate observation regime, allows the behavior of rare events such as the transitions of the Kuroshio to be understood within the framework of large deviations theory (see \cite{Dembo:1993p6678,dupuisellisbook,Freidlin:1984p4427,Varadhan:1985p6658}).
 This theory is built on the key observation that, when a rare event occurs, it typically does so in a predicable way by the most likely path possible.
 While the event is rare and the likelihood of observing this path is small, the likelihood of observing any other path is much smaller.
-The identification of the most likely path is at the core of a family of data assimilation techniques, called variational methods (e.g. 3DVar and 4DVar), that do effectively handle non-linearities in the underlying system (see \cite{rabier2000}).
+The identification of the most likely path is at the core of a family of data assimilation techniques, called variational methods (e.g. 3DVar and 4DVar), that do effectively handle non-linearities in the underlying system (see e.g. \cite{Lewis:2006:book}).
 These methods do not involve any sampling.
 Instead they find the solution to a large optimization problem which gives either the most likely current state of the system given the observations or the most likely path of the system over several observational windows.
-Unfortunately these methods provide only an estimate of the most likely trajectory of the system given the observations and do not provide further information about the distribution of the system.
+Without modification these methods provide only an estimate of the most likely trajectory of the system given the observations and do not provide further information about the distribution of the system.
+Modifications can yeild some limited (and sometimes very unreliable) information about the local variation around the most likely trajectory.
 Moreover, they are not directly suitable for on-line data assimilation.